 - For frequency bands with two ΔFRaster in FR2, the higher ΔFRaster applies to channels using only the SCS that is equal to the higher ΔFRaster and the SSB SCS that is equal to or larger than the higher ΔFRaster.

+NOTE: If required, RF channel positions can be shifted to align with any RF reference frequency on the global frequency raster.